 Tswi Rodrigues Pereira was the first partner at Pereira; an excellent tax-consultancy office that advises clients with tax- and notarial related issues with tailor-made solutions.
 These clients mainly consist of entrepreneurs with successful family businesses, national and international.

 After his study of tax law, Tswi was a tax inspector with the tax authorities.
-In 1988 het started working at PricewaterhouseCoopers, where he became a partner in 1993.
+In 1988 he started working at PricewaterhouseCoopers, where he became a partner in 1993.
 In 1997 he became member of the tax board of this big 4 corporation.
-He specialised in tax planning of larger corporations and stock exchange noted funds, mergers, buy-outs, acquisitions, due diligences and family businesses.
+He specialized in tax planning of larger corporations and stock exchange noted funds, mergers, buy-outs, acquisitions, due diligences and family businesses.

 Main qualities of Tswi are his ability to put things in perspective, his analytical skills and the ability to look at problems from different perspectives.
 His sense of humor and his associative ability form an integrated whole.
 These qualities have contributed to Pereira’s strength; creative thinking in custom made solutions, pragmatic and specific advisory and making the complex simple.
 Pereira believes in development through knowledge.

 Tswi mainly operates as trusted advisor, he is a sound board for his relations and colleagues.
-Also, Tsw is board member of several charity funds, mainly focusing on education.
+Also, Tswi is a board member of several charity funds, mainly focusing on education.
 In his spare time he studies philosophy.

 Chris van Leeuwen

-Chris studied law in Leiden, after which he served one year in the Dutch army, and after that joined Arthur Andersen (Amsterdam) as tax lawyer.
+Chris studied law in Leiden, after which he served one year in the Dutch army, and after that joined Arthur Andersen (Amsterdam) as a tax lawyer.

 During a period of 10 years, he has been active in tax consultancy for merger and acquisitions, corporate restructuring and real-estate transactions with Arthur Andersen.

-He joined Wagram in 2000 bringing his tax and legal expertise.
+He joined Wagram in 2000, bringing his tax and legal expertise.
 This has become instrumental in the successful structuring of Wagram activities.
-Meanwhile, Chris developed in a senior investment manager, responsible for the successful execution of several transactions.
+Meanwhile, Chris developed into a senior investment manager, responsible for the successful execution of several transactions.

 All board members serve on a pro bono basis, the staff compensation is in line with industry standards and fully disclosed in the financial statements.